herrera-ignacio/python-handbook/introduction/functional/README.md

 The _left-to-right_ evaluation order of the iterables is guaranteed.

 `zip()` should only be used with unequal length inputs when you don't care about trailing, unmatched values from the longer iterables.
-If those values are important, use `itertoos.zip_longest()` instead.
+If those values are important, use `itertools.zip_longest()` instead.

 `zip()` in conjunction with the `*` operator can be used to unzip a list.